kyma-project/kyma/components/api-gateway-migrator/README.md

 The folder includes an example of a [complex API](./examples/invalid.for.migration.input.yaml) object that the migration tool does **not** migrate automatically.
 You can still migrate such objects manually using complex regular expressions for paths.
 [Here](./examples/invalid.for.migration.output.yaml) you can see an example of a manually created APIRule that corresponds to a complex API.

+## Metadata

+The migration process uses labels and annotations to describe the state of migrated objects.

+After the migration, the following metadata is set on the migrated API object:

+- The **migration/status**  label with the value `migrated`.
+- The **migration/host** annotation with the original value of the API's **spec.hostname** parameter set before migration.

+After the migration, the following metadata is set on the created APIRule object:

+- The **migratedFrom** label with the value equal to the name of the migrated API.
+- The **targetHost** annotation with the original value of the API's **spec.hostname** parameter set before migration.

 ## Rules for skipping API objects